nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Find a participant with name "David"

-   1. Prerequisite: List all participants using the `list` command.
-Multiple participants in the participant list.
+   1. Prerequisite: All participants listed using the `list` command.
+At least one participant in the participant list.

    2. Test case: `find David`<br>
       Expected: Participant list is filtered to show only participants with "David" in their names.
 The list may be empty if